sacooper/Faction/API.md

 ```
 {
     "name": "",   // REQUIRED: Name of group
-    "friends": [] // OPTIONAL: Friends in the group
+    "friends": [] // OPTIONAL: Friends in the group, passed as usernames
 }
 ```
 - Success: 200 OK